cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

             >>> st2.insert(40.0, n1)
             >>> n1.getOffsetBySite(st1)
             30.0
-            In single argument form list a list of alternating offsets and items, inserts the items at the specified offsets:
+            In single argument form with a list, the list should contain pairs that alternate offsets and items; the method then, obviously, inserts the items at the specified offsets:
             >>> n1 = note.Note("G")
             >>> n2 = note.Note("F#")